zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner-layers-instances.rst

-If we inspect our trace of what methods got called in what order, we can see that the layer setup and teardown methods only got called once.
-We can also see that the layer's test setup and teardown methods got called for each test using that layer in the right order.
+If we inspect our trace of what methods got called in what order, we can see that the layer setUp and tearDown methods only got called once.
+We can also see that the layer's test setUp and tearDown methods got called for each test using that layer in the right order.

 >>> def report():